International Council for Traditional Music

 12:00 Panellists

-Georgiana Gore, Gediminas Karoblis, Olabanke Oyinkansola Goriola, Maria Kardash, Sebnem SOZER OZDEMIR
+Georgiana Gore, Gediminas Karoblis, Olabanke Oyinkansola Goriola, Maria Kardash, Sebnem Sozer Ozdemir

 11:00 Yannick Wey Tracing the Peculiar Career of the Hammered Dulcimer in the Alpine Region Through Its Craftings and Materials